What Am I Even Talking About?

 Don’t you just hate good-looking people?
 Of course you do.
 They’re the worst.
 Especially when they’re good at stuff.
 How dare they be attractive and talented at the same time, it’s just an abomination.
 Glad you all agree.
-Right, let's get on with it.
+Right, let's get on with the blog.

 A few days ago I stumbled across an interesting journal article in the Proceedings of the National Academy of Sciences.
 It showed that people tend to evaluate others based on their looks.
 In other news - triangles have three sides.

 It's hardly a shock to say people judge each other on appearances.
 I mean what else are you going to judge them on?
-The quality of the character and their personal achievements?!
+The quality of their character and personal achievements?!
 Please!

 It’s good news for me because I look like a potato with a beard, but I can imagine somebody attractive finding it a problem.
-Thing is I'm very fortunate and I get taken seriously as a Scientist.
-I have my own quantum-mechanical equation, my own chemical and I've got a book coming out in July 2018, but it has to be said that at my graduation ceremony nobody asked for my number.
-Imagine being a Scientist where your ideas got dismissed simply because you look good in a lab coat?
+But imagine being a Scientist and having your ideas dismissed because you look good in a lab coat?
 Actually, what am I talking about…everyone looks good in a lab coat.

 Conducted by Ana Gheorgiu at Cambridge University, the study showed people photographs of Scientists and asked them to rate each one for looks, perceived competency as a Scientist, and whether they looked interesting.